 On October 5, 2022, TGS students welcomed Ms. Amy Rogers to Open Forum.
-Mrs. Amy can normally be seen helping at the front desk, but today she was front and center talking about her other job–the work she does on her farm.
+Ms. Amy can normally be seen helping at the front desk, but today she was front and center talking about her other job–the work she does on her farm.

-Ms. Amy and her husband own a 1350-acre farm in Williamsburg County where they grow cotton, corn, wheat, and soybeans.
+Ms. Amy and her husband Luke own a 1350-acre farm in Williamsburg County where they grow cotton, corn, wheat, and soybeans.
 They take an ecologically sound approach to fertilizing the fields.
 Instead of using commercial fertilizer, they use chicken litter.
 Chicken litter contains more nutrients, organic matter, and microorganisms.
 They own two semi trucks that drive to North Carolina twice a day during the growing season to pick it up and bring it back.
 In addition to growing crops, she also has seven horses, three of which are still working show horses.

 Ms. Amy is also working with her twin sister Mary Kay to create a grass-fed beef farm called Twinfields Farm.
 This farm will contain 10 to 30 cattle and will use high intensity rotational grazing.
 It will be woman-owned and woman-run.